 That is why over one hundred and thirty Peace Corps Volunteers live and work in rural villages across the country.
 We are making investments for the future.
 The Department of States spent over $100 million to build a state of the art embassy that will serve as a platform for diplomacy and exchanges for the next 100 years.

-The Embassy continues to work through its Political and Economic Section to resolve the current political crisis and address human rights, trafficking in persons, and the rule of the law.
 Together the American mission to Madagascar has over 450 staff who work every day to build a better future for the country.

 The Public Affairs Section works to inform and inspire a new generation of Malagasy.
 Whether we are bringing the massive Mobile Cultural Center to the most remote areas of Madagascar or introducing the latest technology to visitors to our library, we are engaged in building new connections for a better future.
 We run the American cultural centers across Madagascar, including those that help students who want to study in the United States.
 We also work closely with a number of Embassy-sponsored centers such as the Malagasy Media Center, the Martin Luther King Youth Civic Center, and the Artists for the Environment Center.
 We also communicate regularly with journalists, bloggers, and the public about global issues and American policy.